Email: bennett@thefordlawoffice.com

 INJUNCTION HEARINGS

-Domestic Violence, Repeat Violence, or Stalking
+Domestic Violence, Repeat Violence, Sexual Violence, Dating Violence or Stalking

 An injunction is civil in nature and is not a criminal charge.
 However, a person may seek a civil injunction at the same time that a criminal case is taking place.
-Since it is not a criminal charge, the judge cannot sentence the respondent to jail time.
+Since an injunction is not a criminal charge, the judge cannot sentence the respondent to jail time.
 However, the judge can order the respondent to do certain things, such as not contact the petitioner, attend counseling, or even leave the family home.
-If the respondent refuses to follow the judge's orders, then the judge could send the person to jail for contempt.
+If the respondent refuses to follow the judge's orders, then the judge could send the person to jail for contempt of court.
 If the respondent violates the injunction by having contact with the petitioner, that person could face a new criminal charge for violating the injunction.

 The Ford Law Office represents both respondents and petitioners in injunction hearings.
 If you are seeking an injunction, or someone is seeking an injunction against you, contact The Ford Law Office for a free consultation.